Pasquale Giannotti: Crotone

 He is the product of Crotone youth teams and played for their Under-19 squad beginning in the 2014–15 season.
 He made a handful of bench appearances for Crotone's senior squad in the 2017–18 Serie A season, but did not see any playing time.

 Loan to Rende

 On 17 August 2018, he joined Serie C club Rende on a season-long loan.
 He made his Serie C debut for Rende in their season opener on 16 September 2018 against Paganese, as a starter.

 Loan to Virtus Francavilla

 On 20 August 2020 he moved on loan to Virtus Francavilla.

 Return from loans

 Upon his return from loan, he started appearing for Crotone in the 2021–22 Serie B season.

-Loan to Mopoli
+Loan to Monopoli

 On 3 January 2023, Giannotti was loaned to Monopoli.